 Yes, you read that correctly.
 A route with a mere ten stops along it has over 3 million different route combinations!

-That’s way too many routes to map out manually, let along calculate the varying distances, fuel costs, etc. associated with each.
-This is where the logistics algorithms of a route planning app can save the day (and your bottom line)!
+That’s way too many routes to map out manually, let alone calculate the varying distances, fuel costs, etc., associated with each.
+This is where the logistics algorithms of a route planning app or a road trip planner can save the day (and your bottom line)!

 Ever-changing Information –

 Another challenge for the delivery person or field service person is the ever-changing nature of traffic and road conditions.
-Without access to up-to-date information, they can find themselves relying on driving directions that might have been efficient last month or even yesterday, but are no longer the best option.
+Without access to up-to-date information, they can find themselves relying on driving directions that might have been efficient last month or even yesterday but are no longer the best option.
+Any new information must be communicated to the user’s email address or push notifications for a mobile version.

-These are just a few of the many challenges couriers, delivery drivers, and field service workers face when trying to plan the best route.
+These are just a few of the many challenges couriers, delivery drivers, and field service workers face when planning the best route.

 For a more in-depth look at the TSP and route planning,